Home Economy Robo Advisors and the Digital Wealth Management: The Future of Indian Capital Markets

 The New York Times defines robo-advisors as a definite class of financial advisors that provide online services with “minimal personnel intervention”.
 Henceforth, robo-advisors, so-called technological innovations, can revolutionize the traditional organizational capital market paradigm and digital wealth management.

 Virtual robotics' application to the financial robotics industry is incredible, with particular reference to capital markets.
-This article will explore how the Indian capital market is growing with millennial customer participation and accelerating with virtual robo-advisors.
+This article will explore how the capital market is growing with millennial customer participation and accelerating with virtual robo-advisors.

 Robo-advisors in the fin-tech industry is the productinnovation to leverage the traditional method of investments and returns analysis.
 The robo-advisor business is based on three fundamental pillars: robotic automation process (RPA), analytics, and advisor-assisted.
 Among all Fin-tech start-up wealth management companies, the wealth front comes first, and that is the American digital wealth management company.

 Wealthfront is the first fin-tech capital market company to be initiated and offers investment services by fully employing complex algorithms.
-The company bases its investment strategy on identifying the risk tolerance of an individual or an institution, the investment goals, and the investor's through a streamlined questionnaire.
+The company bases its investment strategy on identifying the risk tolerance of an individual or an institution, the investment goals, and the investor's budget through a streamlined questionnaire.
 Afterward, it automates the process through complex software designed to automatically adjust customer-preferred portfolios, keeping them diversified and tax efficient while maintaining the target allocation.

 The second top digital wealth management company, Betterment, a New York-based American company, is a fully automated, robo-advisor company, providing automated investment advice at meager fees (aligned with fully computerized companies, from 0.15% to 0.35%.
 Of late, several fin-tech companies such as Personal Capital, MoneyFarm, and Vanguard Digital Advisor have come into existence with multiple opportunities in the digital wealth management landscape for risk identification to risk diversification worldwide.